phstc/phstc.github.com/_posts/2014-04-20-i-coded-a-backbone-app-in-rails-and-it-took-much-less-code.md

 ---
 layout: post
-title: I coded a Backbone App in Rails and it took much less code
+title: "I coded a Backbone App in Rails and it took much less code"
 ---

 **tl;dr** single-page applications are awesome and fast.
 But if you don't have a strong requirement to create a single-page application, don't do that.
 It will slow down your development time.
 You can rewrite your application to be a single-page application in the future as an improvement, but if you start it as a single-page application and you need to deliver fast, you can give a big headache to yourself and maybe need to rewrite it as a normal web application (in our case in Rails) to meet the deadlines.